pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/scim/okta.md

 ## Setting up Group Provisioning {#groupprovisioning}

-The Pulumi Service supports the provisioning of teams within your organization using SCIM.
-This is done by mapping the groups you have created using SCIM to create teams within your organization in the Pulumi Service.
+The Pulumi Cloud supports the provisioning of teams within your organization using SCIM.
+This is done by mapping the groups you have created using SCIM to create teams within your organization in the Pulumi Cloud.
 Setting this up allows you to manage your teams' memberships solely in Okta.

 To set this up, you need to enable Push Groups as a supported provisioning action under the **Provisioning** settings and then specify which groups you would like to push.
 To do that, perform the following steps: